ds-wizard/docs/docs/admin/configuration.rst

 Email Templates
 ===============

 Similarly to :ref:`config-dmptemplates`, you can customize templates for emails sent by the Wizard located in ``templates/mail`` folder.
 It also uses `Jinja templating language <http://jinja.pocoo.org/>`_.
 And you can create HTML template, Plain Text template, add attachments, and add inline images (which can be used inside the HTML using `Content-ID <https://en.wikipedia.org/wiki/MIME#Related>`_ equal to the filename).
+The location of templates root folder is configurable via :confval:`templateFolder`.

 Templates structure
 -------------------